 The VCT intends to make initial investments of between £50,000 and £2 million and may make further follow-on investments.

 The directors intend to invest £75,000 and the Investment Management Team at least £150,000 in the offer, on the same terms as investors.

 The Venture Fund aims to pay regular dividends from 2020, although this is not guaranteed.
-It targets a dividend of 3p per share in the years ending 28 February 2021 and 2022; after that it aims to pay regular dividends of up to 5p per share per annum.
+It is targeting a dividend of 3p per share in the summer of 2020 and 2021 and, subject to realisations, dividends of up to 5p per share thereafter.